 If you are—or aspire to be—a physique competitor or bodybuilder, I don't need to impress upon you how critical it is to have a well-developed back.
 As for the rest of you, I get that it may take some convincing.
-You don't see your back when you're looking in the mirror, and people don't see it when you're entering a room, so it's understandable if back development isn't at the top of your workout schedule.
+You don't see your back when you're looking in the mirror, and people don't see it when you're entering a room, so it's understandable if back training isn't at the top of your workout schedule.

 But ask yourself this: What do people see when they look at you from behind?
 Are they dazzled by a rugged, thick, flaring wedge of iron?
 Or is there a void between your shoulders; a flat, muscle-less expanse that cries weakness?